News/February 11, 2026

 Methods Observational Study

-Results Healthy diets linked to lower CHD risk and better biomarkers.
+Results Healthy diets linked to lower CHD risk and better metabolic health.

 Topic Key Findings